smattes/audit-aws-elb/README.md

 ### `AUDIT_AWS_ELB_ALERT_LIST`:
   * description: Which rules would you like to run?
 Possible values are elb-inventory elb-old-ssl-policy elb-current-ssl-policy
-  * default: elb-inventory, elb-old-ssl-policy, elb-current-ssl-policy
+  * default: elb-inventory, elb-old-ssl-policy, elb-current-ssl-policy, elb-load-balancers-active-security-groups-list

 ### `AUDIT_AWS_ELB_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of owner of the ELB object.
 (Optional)